MileHacker Logo

 Japan imposes no specific entry fees for tourists.
 Upon arrival, you will pass through immigration, presenting your passport and an entry card.
 Biological data (fingerprints and photo) collection takes place.
 The process usually flows smoothly.

-• For standard tourism, special permits are generally not necessary for access to national parks or historical sites.
+• For standard tourism, special permits are generally not necessary for access into national parks or historical sites.

-• Japan currently has no specific health-related entry requirements for general tourists.
+• Japan currently has no particular health-related entry requirements for general tourists.

-• Airlines or countries might suggest a passport validity of at least six months beyond your departure date; verify this for your situation.
+• Airlines or countries might suggest a passport validity of good for at least six months past your departure date; verify this for your situation.

 Travel Tip: Digital Copies